Mylab6/BullishAPITest/README.md

 Dependencies have been added using gradle , so it's recommended to use gradle to run tests.

+Run the provided jar API file, and in this project.

 cd gradle

 ./gradlew test --rerun-tasks --info